-The following example informs CAs that certificates MUST NOT be issued except by the holder of the domain name 'ca.example.net' or an authorized agent thereof.
-Since the policy is published at the Public Delegation Point, the policy applies to all subordinate domains under example.com.
+The following example is a DNS zone file (see [RFC1035]) that informs CAs that certificates are not to be issued except by the holder of the domain name 'ca.example.net' or an authorized agent thereof.
+This policy applies to all subordinate domains under example.com.